danmasta/epic-games-assessment/q2/README.md

 * App cpu/ memory utilization, GC times, event loop delay
 * Request traces (spans)
 * In terms of usage most of the metrics can be used to create dashboards in grafana to monitor application health.
 We could then create alerts in grafana using error rates, cpu/ memory stats, and event loop delay to try and catch major issues ahead of time
-* Traces (spans) are very helpful to view and debug the whole path of a requests from the API gateway to the app to the DB and anything else in between
+* Traces (spans) are very helpful to view and debug the whole path of requests from the API gateway to the app to the DB and anything else in between
 * A lot of this data can be tracked centrally via an api gateway metrics interface which can be exposed via prometheus.
 This simplifies a lot of the metrics and tracing implementation and can be audited and consistent with other applications

 E. Bottlenecks - What bottlenecks exist and how to mitigate: